 Section 18.
 Ordinances in Conflict with the Provision of this Ordinance.
-All other ordinances or parts of Ordinances, to include but not be limited to Ordinance No. 910226-2, which are contrary to the provisions of this Ordinance are hereby expressly repealed.
+All other ordinances or parts of Ordinances, to include but not be limited to Ordinance No. 910226-2 which are contacted in Ordinance No. 910226-2, which are contrary to the provisions of this Ordinance are hereby expressly repealed.